myscratchbooks/Python-and-R/README.md

 Using Artificial Neural Network Model in Python code to predict Heart disease.
 ### Python_Regression_Analysis - California Housing.ipynb
 Regression Analysis with Ridge and Lasso on California Housing datset
+### Python_Time-Series Analysis_Stock-Market.ipynb
+Using Auto_ARIMA and SARIMAX to predict Stock Price

 ### R_Classificaion_Breast_Cancer.ipynb
 Using Random Foreest Algorithm with grid search and Feature Selection to predict Breast Cancer